salzman-lab/SPLASH/docs/output.md

 ### `./anchors_pvals.tsv`
 1. anchor: the anchor in question
-2. pv_hand: uncorrected p values with handcrafted di's
-3. pv_hash: uncorrected p values from random hash functions
+2. pval_random: uncorrected p values from random hash functions
-4. pv_hand_sheetCjs: uncorrected p values from handcrafted di’s using the samplesheet 5. c_j’s
-5. pv_hash_sheetCjs: uncorrected p values from random hash functions using the samplesheet c_j’s
+3. pval_samplesheet: uncorrected p values from random hash functions using the samplesheet c_j’s
-6. effectSize_randCjs: measure of effect size listed in previous section, using random cjs and corresponding maximizing random hash (paired with pv_hash)
+4. effect_size_random: measure of effect size listed in previous section, using random cjs and corresponding maximizing random hash (paired with pv_hash)
-7. effectSize_sheetCjs: measure of effect size above, using sheet cjs and corresponding maximizing random hash (analogous to pv_hash_sheetCjs)
+5. effect_size_samplesheet: measure of effect size above, using sheet cjs and corresponding maximizing random hash (analogous to pv_hash_sheetCjs)
-8. OptHash: index of optimizing hash for pv_hash computation, mmh3 hash library with this seed
-9. M: total number of reads used in the contingency table
+6. num_observations: total number of reads used in the contingency table
-10. entropy: entropy of total target distribution for this anchor (a label agnostic measure)
+7. target_entropy: entropy of total target distribution for this anchor (a label agnostic measure)
-11. mu_ham: mu for handcrafted di's: for each target sequence, we take di to be the target's hamming distance to the most abundant target.
+8. mean_target_hamming_distance: mu for handcrafted di's: for each target sequence, we take di to be the target's hamming distance to the most abundant target.
 This yields the handcrafted d_i’s, which take values between 0 and 27 (the k-mer size).
 For mu_ham, we take the average of all of these over this given anchor.
 This measure indicates diversity of target sequences.
-12. mu_lev: same as mu_ham, but with levenshtein distance instead of hamming.
+9. mean_target_levenshtein_distance: same as mu_ham, but with levenshtein distance instead of hamming.
+10. number_nonzero_samples: number of samples without zero counts
-13. pv_hash_both: 2*min(pv_hash, pv_hash_sheetCjs), Bonferonni corrected p value
+11. pval_aggregated: 2*min(pv_hash, pv_hash_sheetCjs), Bonferonni corrected p value
-14. pv_hash_both_corrected: BY corrected q values for pv_hash_both across all anchors for this dataset (Benjamini Yekutieli, BH with correction for arbitrary dependence) cj_rand_${sample}: optimizing cj for pv_hash for the given sample
+12. pval_aggregated_corrected: BY corrected q values for pval_aggregated across all anchors for this dataset (Benjamini Yekutieli, BH with correction for arbitrary dependence)

 ### `./element_annotations/annotated_[anchors/targets].tsv`
 1. [anchor/target]: the sequence in question